Dmytro1978/manan/publish/Work-with-Avro-Files.md

       }
     ');
 ```
-Note, that all timestamp columns in the table definition are defined as ***bigint*** .
+Note that all timestamp columns in the table definition are defined as ***bigint*** .
 The explanation of this you can find below.

 ## Working with timestamps in Avro